-Students involved in the MACP Program prepare to serve individuals from different backgrounds with a variety of needs.
-This program has a unique multicultural focus with an emphasis on social justice and prepares students to qualify for licensure as a Mental Health Counselor in Washington State.
+Students involved in the MACP and the online MACMHS Programs prepare to serve individuals from different backgrounds with a variety of needs.
+These programs have a unique multicultural focus with an emphasis on social justice and prepare students to qualify for a master's level state license.